ADVISORI Logo

 Conformity Assessment & CE Marking

 The CRA conformity assessment is a prerequisite for the CE marking of your digital products.
 We accompany you through the entire assessment process: from the classification of your products through technical documentation to the EU declaration of conformity.
-For critical products, we coordinate collaboration with notified bodies and prepare the audit documentation.
+For critical products, we coordinate cooperation with notified bodies and prepare the audit documentation.

-Regulatory Synergy: CRA + NIS2 + DORA
+Regulatory Collaboration: CRA + NIS2 + DORA

 CRA, NIS2, and DORA overlap in key areas such as supply chain security, risk management, and incident reporting.
-Advisori is one of the few consultancies that covers all three regulations from a single source.
+Advisori is one of the few consultants that covers all three regulations from a single source.
 We identify synergies, avoid duplication of effort, and create an integrated compliance framework that also takes the EU AI Act into account – efficient, future-proof, and audit-ready.

 Frequently Asked Questions about CRA Consulting